google-deepmind/pysc2/docs/environment.md

 A `(n)` tensor listing all the action ids that are available at the time of this observation.

+##### Last Actions

+A `(n)` tensor listing all the action ids that were made successfully since the last observation.
+An action that was attempted but failed is not included here.

 ### Actions

 The SC2 action space is very big.
 There are hundreds of possible actions, many